peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0019:
 Runtime: 8 ms, faster than 98.56% of C++ online submissions for Remove Duplicates from Sorted List.
 Memory Usage: 12 MB, less than 90.70% of C++ online submissions for Remove Duplicates from Sorted List.

+#0020:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Merge Sorted Array.
+Memory Usage: 9.4 MB, less than 83.49% of C++ online submissions for Merge Sorted Array.